BoyBaykiller/IDKEngine/Readme.md

     // find all primitives left & right to splitPos
 }
 ```
-Because they are sorted, we can easily answer this question.
+Because the primitives are now sorted, we can easily answer this question.
 All left primitives must be before the current index `i`, with the right ones following afterwards.
-And let's make the primitive that defines the split position also part of left.
-This means every iteration the current primitive is added to the left side and removed from the right side.
+Let's say the current primitive that defines the split position is also part of left.
+This means every iteration the current primitive is added to the left side and removed from the right side!
 This insight removes the need for an inner loop to scan all triangles.
 We can just update the left side as we are sweeping:

 ```cs